 Just like the earlier novels I referenced, Framley Parsonage has page after page of financial detail.
 We hear all the details of a last will and testament and we see the dire consequences of marrying on a limited income or getting mired in debt.
 Class barriers are a big issue in this novel as well.
 Lady Lufton doesn't want her son to marry Lucy, the clergyman's sister -- her social standing is too low and she'll bring no fortune or land to the marriage.

 The suspense of many novels turned on whether the handsome young lord would be able to marry the girl of his choice.
 The number of eligible rich noblemen in the pages of novels far exceeded the reality, then as now.
 As Anthony Trollope says: "young, good-looking bachelor lords do not grow on hedges like blackberries."
-The lifestyles of the rich and titled sold a lot of novels.
+Nevertheless, the lifestyles of the rich and titled sold a lot of novels.

 Are we supposed to be similarly critical of Darcy or Mr. Knightley for their privileged lives?
 They are presented as men who responsibly discharge their duties as landlords and local administrators.
 They uphold the roles in life to which they were born, unlike Sir Walter.
 Lady Russell of Persuasion is an intelligent, dignified, well-meaning woman, not a monster.
 I don't see these various portraits as an indictment of the entire social order.